Signed in as:

 filler@godaddy.com

 In an extraordinary moment for Canterbury’s art scene, one of Banksy’s most recognised works, Forgive Us Our Trespassing, is now available for private viewings and for purchase.
-Priced at $5,000, this piece offers collectors a rare opportunity to own a fragment of street-art history, right here in Aotearoa.
+Last sold at an Auckland auction for $11,000, this piece offers collectors a rare opportunity to own a fragment of street-art history, right here in Aotearoa.

 The timing couldn’t be more fitting.
 With the Banksy exhibition set to open in Christchurch this December, the city’s relationship with street art comes full circle, from earthquake-scarred walls to world-class collections.
 Forgive Us Our Trespassing stands as both a prelude and a provocation: an artwork that challenges, redeems, and redefines what ownership of art truly means.